codeigniter-id/user-guide/source/installation/upgrade_120.rst

 ####################################
-Upgrading From Beta 1.0 to Final 1.2
+Upgrade Dari Beta 1.0 ke Final 1.2
 ####################################

 To upgrade to Version 1.2 please replace the following directories with